Volchenok89/RMWorkPortfolio/README.md

-#Margarita Rivera | Full stack
+# Margarita Rivera | Full stack

-In my page you can find hints about my personal life, the projects I have worked on (run-buddy and Horiseon) and the information for contacting me.
+## You will be able to checkout:

+-HTML
+-CSS
+-ADVANCED CSS

+## You can find a description about me
+-Contact info:

+## For More Information
+View my work portfolio profile at